tldr-pages/tldr/pages/common/bup.md

 # bup

-> Very efficient backup system based on the git packfile format.
+> Backup system based on the git packfile format, providing fast incremental saves and global deduplication.

 - Initialize a backup repository in the specified local directory: